Hotel San Paolo al Convento in Trani, a historic port with a handsome Old Town, Romanesque cathedral and a Swabian

-With a free day here you have plenty of time to enjoy a circular cycle ride (30km or 55km) into the surrounding countryside, passing a vineyard where, if you have booked ahead, you can call in for a visit and tasting before continuing via the intriguing town of Maschito back to La Maddalena.
+With a free day here you have plenty of time to enjoy a circular cycle ride (30km or 51km) into the surrounding countryside, passing a vineyard where, if you have booked ahead, you can call in for a visit and tasting before continuing via the intriguing town of Maschito back to your hotel.
 Alternatively, spend a more leisurely day exploring the many Roman archaeological remains in Venosa.

 You cycle through rolling countryside to the lakeside town of Genzano, where a taxi has been arranged to take you on to the welcoming and friendly hill-top Agriturismo Bufalara, near Grottole, where a wonderful dinner awaits in a homely house-guest setting.
 If you choose, you can cycle all the way, following the glistening River Bradano through undulating fields of golden wheat.
 (35km + transfer; or 87km)

 A beautiful road leads along the side of tranquil Lake San Giuliano, a protected oasis that is home to migrant birds from Africa, after which you make a gentle ascent into amazing Matera, where alleys, houses and churches all blend into the hillside.
 Among them you will find your fascinating hotel, the Locanda di San Martino, where you spend your last two nights.
-(40km)
+(41km)

 Cycle along the valley of the Chiese Rupestri (rock churches) Park.
 After an optional further 5km uphill, you will reach the hill-top town of Montescaglioso, dominated by its enchanting 11th-century Benedictine abbey before returning to Matera.
-(44km or 54km)
+(43km or 54km)